saqibbedar/BedarX-Pro/README.md

 To get started:

-1. Fork and clone this repository
+1. Fork and clone the repository
-2. `cd` to the `BedarX-Pro` folder
+2. Create your feature branch
-3. Press `F5` to preview changes
+3. Make your changes
-4. Start editing!
+4. Update `.github/release-info.md` if releasing
+5. Push to your fork
+6. Create a Pull Request

 ## Changelog